Tamara (given name)

-Tamara (often written as تمارا or تمارة in Arabic script, Hebrew: תמר, Georgian: თამარა) is understood to mean “date”, referring to the fruit of the date palm tree.
-In other words, the name carries the literal meaning of the sweet date fruit.
-This is not merely a coincidental interpretation as it is rooted in the Arabic language itself.
-The common Arabic word for dates is tamr (تَمْر), and its singular form tamra (تَمْرَة) means “a date (fruit)”.
-The given name Tamara derives from this very word, thereby directly conveying the meaning “date” or “date palm” in an Arabic context.

-Tamara is also a variant of the Hebrew feminine given name Tamar, a biblical name.
+Tamara is a variant of the Hebrew feminine given name Tamar, a biblical name.
 (Note: There are three biblical women named Tamar: One is Tamar of the book of Genesis—daughter-in-law of Judah.
 Another is Tamar, daughter of David; she was raped by her half-brother Amnon, who was then killed by Absalom, her full brother.
-Absalom named his daughter also Tamar, described as a woman of great beauty.) appearing in the Bible as the name of several women.
-Tamara represents a later linguistic adaptation that became widespread across languages and regions.
+Absalom named his daughter also Tamar, described as a woman of great beauty.)
 The variant originated in the Russian language and spread into other languages through Russian.
-In Russia, where Tamara is associated with Tamar of Georgia, (Note: recognised by the Orthodox church as Saint Tamara the Right Believing) the name remains popular and frequently appears in Russian literature.
+In Russia, where Tamara is associated with Queen Tamar of Georgia of Georgia, (Note: recognised by the Orthodox church as Saint Tamara the Right Believing) the name remains popular and frequently appears in Russian literature.
 It is also common in Central, Eastern, and Southeast European countries.

 The name was formed through adding the Russian feminine suffix -a to Tamar (תָּמָר), which originated from the same generic noun for "date" (the fruit), "date palm" or just "palm tree".
 The derived Russian diminutive name is Toma, and its other shortened forms include Tama, Mara, Tata, and Tusya.